matstep0/RL4PQC/BLOG/FIQCI-RL4PQC.md

-# Demonstration of Reinforcement Learning Assisted Automatic Quantum Circuit Structure Search for Quantum Machine Learning Classification.
+# Reinforcement-Learning-Assisted Search for Quantum-Machine-Learning Circuit Architectures

-*Classical machine learning (ML) models for classification task typically learn to map input features $x$ to output scores $f(x)$ (often interpreted as unnormalized probabilities), using ansatz function approximations such as neural networks.
+*Classical machine learning (ML) models for classification typically learn to map input features $x$ to output scores $f(x)$ (often interpreted as unnormalized probabilities), using ansatz function approximations such as neural networks.
 While effective in many domains, classical models are inherently limited by their computational space.
-In contrast, quantum computing leverages the exponential growth of the state space.
+In contrast, quantum computing leverages the exponential growth of the state space of quantum system.
 An $n$-qubit system spans a Hilbert space of dimension $2^n$.
 Such exponential scaling offers a promising route to capture and process complex data patterns more efficiently and is an active area of research.*

-Utilization of Reinforcement Learning (RL) for Parametrized Quantum Circuits (PQCs) creation is currently being explored in literature  [^ostaszewski] [^rl-architecture-search].
+Utilization of Reinforcement Learning (RL) for Parametrized Quantum Circuits (PQCs) creation is currently being explored in the literature [^ostaszewski] [^rl-architecture-search].
-We have set a goal of implementing an search algorithm based on Reinforcement Learning (RL) capable of finding an efficient parametrized quantum circuit (PQC) structure; feasible for performing classification, while incorporating real hardware restictions like coupling map and built-in gate set.
-We tested approach on some toy datasets from the sklearn package.
+We have set a goal of implementing a search algorithm based on RL capable of finding an efficient PQC ansatz; feasible for performing classification, while incorporating real hardware restrictions like coupling map and built-in gate set.
+We tested the approach on several toy-datasets from the sklearn package.
 <!-- We could also easily test obtained result on a real accesible quantum hardware but there is not time :( -->

 ## Supervised Quantum Machine Learning with PQCs

-In supervised quantum ML, PQCs transform an initial state $|0\rangle^{\otimes n}$ using a unitary operator $U(x,\theta)$ that depends on both the classical input $x$ and tunable parameters $\theta$.
+In supervised quantum machine learning (QML), PQC transform an initial state $|0\rangle^{\otimes n}$ using a unitary operator $U(x,\theta)$ that depends on both input $x$ and tunable parameters $\theta$.

-We measure the expectation values of the Pauli $Z$ operator on the first $L$ qubits to obtain the score vector:
+We measure expectation values of the Pauli $Z$ operator on the first $L$ qubits, where $L$ is number of classes, to obtain the scores vector:
 $$
 f_i(x,\theta) = \langle 0|^{\otimes n} \, U^\dagger(x,\theta) \, Z^{(i)} \, U(x,\theta) \, |0\rangle^{\otimes n}, \quad \text{for } i=1,\dots,L.
 $$